Independent curator and creative producer.

-Kerry Campbell is a freelance curator and producer.
-Campbell’s curatorial practice is informed by her interests in regional curating, diversifying arts engagement and understanding the complex relationship between social class and barriers to arts engagement and representation.
-She is the founding director and curator of TMT Projects, Luton - an arts platform invested in supporting emerging to mid career artists and delivering ambitious, locally informed exhibitions and projects.
+My work is informed by ongoing interests in regional curating, alternative pedagogies and understanding the complex relationships between social class and barriers to arts engagement and representation.
+In 2012 I founded TMT Projects, Luton - an arts platform invested in critically considering working class representation, supporting emerging to mid career artists and delivering ambitious, locally informed exhibitions and projects.

-Campbell graduated with a Curating Contemporary Art Masters from the Royal College of Art in 2017, with the earlier completion of an alternative free Arts MA with School of the Damned (2014 -'15) catalysing a further curatorial interest in the inclusive potential of alternative pedagogy.
-In 2018 she was awarded an Arts Council International Development fund to undertake international research on community led archives and the archival preservation of marginalised voices, with research published in print by Montez Press as an paper entitled 'Class and Curating'.
+In 2018 I was awarded an Arts Council International Development grant to undertake international research on community led archives and the archival preservation of marginalised voices, with research published in print by Montez Press as an paper entitled 'Class and Curating'.

-Campbell has previously worked for five years with schools, families, young people and vulnerable groups within Education at the Victoria & Albert Museum and then as the Public Programmes Curator for Bloc Projects gallery in Sheffield.
+I have previously worked with schools, families, young people and vulnerable groups within Education at the Victoria & Albert Museum and then as Public Programmes Curator for Bloc Projects gallery in Sheffield.